DwailanF/Device_Inventory_Dashboard/README.md

 <h3>🔄 First Feature: Swap Devices</h3>

-<h5>Need to exchange and/or swap out a device for a specific location and nothing else?
+<h5 style="line-height: 2;">Need to exchange and/or swap out a device for a specific location and nothing else?
 This option lets you search by the store number or the stores unique ID.
 Once the script runs, it populates a simple sleek pop-up window, which allows you to update the new serial number along with any other device information.
 This feature comes with validation checks built in.</h5>

 <h3>➕ Second Feature: Add New Location</h3>